johnnyreilly/google-apis-authentication-with-typescript/README.md

 # Google APIs: authentication with TypeScript

 Google has a [wealth of APIs](https://developers.google.com/apis-explorer) which we can interact with.
 At the time of writing, there's more than two hundred available; including YouTube, Google Calendar and GMail (alongside many others).
-To integrate with these APIs, it's necessary to authenticate and then use that credential with the API.
+To integrate with these APIs, it's necessary to authenticate with Google and acquire a credential.
 This post will take you through how to do just that using TypeScript.
-It will also demonstrate how to use one of those APIs: the Google Calendar API.
+It will also demonstrate how to use the acquired refresh token to access one of those APIs: the Google Calendar API.

 ## Creating an OAuth 2.0 Client ID on the Google Cloud Platform